Advertisement

 Is applying at Seattle Housing Authority free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Seattle Housing Authority administers 9 programs (HCV, Public Housing, Seattle Senior Housing Program, Seattle Senior Housing Program (SSHP), Senior Housing, Senior Housing Program, Mainstream, PBV, RAD) — none of which charge an application fee.
+Seattle Housing Authority administers 11 programs (HCV, Public Housing, SSHP, Seattle Senior Housing Program, Seattle Senior Housing Program (SSHP), Senior Housing, Senior Housing Program, other, Mainstream, PBV, RAD) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 101 Elliott Ave W Ste 100, Seattle, WA.

 How long is the wait at Seattle Housing Authority?